drerik/presentations/Securing your container environment - Replacing Docker containers with root-less Podman.md

 ## Reverse proxy/load balancer service

-- Install a loadballancer ( haproxy ) on server and route traffic to "correct" port.
+- Install a loadbalancer ( haproxy ) on server and route traffic to "correct" port.
 - Seperate certificate or sensitive files away from the code in your container makes it unavailable for intruders.

 ---